WTIGER001/sfcmap/README.md

 ### Encounters
 - Add restrictions and restriction filtering
 - Add an encouter screen with the maps a side piece and then other stuff on the sides
+- Set Restrictiions
+- Roll initiative
+- Build an interface to the online monster databases
+- Figure out how to get the center and the zoom level on the nav bar as the user is navigating...
+- Add Buttons: Group Roll, ?
+- Count Down or Count up effects (Spell Lasts for x rounds)
+- Drag and Drop the peron on to the map to generate a properly sized marker
+- Move encounter to the encounter index page
+- Encounter Cards (large and small)
+- Encounter Table
+- Search for monsters and NPCs

 ### Characters
 - Get more information from the character import, maybe categories of attributes, maybe abilities